Which legal practice areas will suit you best?

 Working hours tend to vary from practice area to practice area.
 Some areas are notorious for having peaks and troughs in workload, with some all-nighters and weekend work – corporate and banking spring to mind.
 We asked all the contributors in our practice area overviews – including Nick Bolter, partner and head of intellectual property at Cooley (UK) LLP – to give their honest view of working hours.
 He explains that: ‘IP lawyers generally maintain a better work/life balance than in other areas of corporate and commercial law.
 This sector doesn’t tend to involve horrendous hours and we rarely – if ever – work through the night.’
 Capital markets lawyer, Claire Keast-Butler from Latham & Watkins, admits to ‘unpredictable working hours – as in most transactional areas of law – but I have never had to cancel a holiday and manage to juggle my working life with being a mum to my two daughters.
 I have found that I have more control of my diary as my career has progressed.’

-How legal areas of work can be affected by the economy
+How legal areas of work can be affected by the UK and global economy

 You can find out more about the above areas of practice and more by reading the areas of practice features on this site.
 We’ve listed some below for you.